 Lord of the Rings--J.R.R.
 Tolkien

 An epic fantasy trilogy that has inspired so many others to create mythical worlds and journeys.
 Walk with both powerful wizards and simple country folk as they seek to destroy a gripping evil which is just as likely to corrupt the heroes as to empower the villains.

 *The Delusion–by Laura Gallier

 A Christian horror novel?
 Yes, and it’s a good one.
-Chilling and well-written, this book started with my middle son and made it’s way, boy by boy, through our little public junior high school.
-My son’s friends loved it.
+Chilling and well-written, this book started with Theo and made it’s way, boy by boy, through our little public junior high school.
+Theo’s friends loved it.
 Not preachy, this story is full of goose-bump-worthy scenes showing monsters that only the teenage hero can see, feeding off of the despair of his friends and family.
 When multiple suicides rock their small town school, can a young atheist accept that he is not insane and save the people he loves from the horde of creatures only he can see?
 This book does show teens partying and making ill-advised decisions, but it takes a sober look at the dangers of doing so as well as the perils of walking a path of self-indulgence and defiance from God.

 Anne of Green Gables–L.M.
 Montgomery

 This story of a plucky orphan girl who talks her way into the lives and hearts of a small town in Canada is over 100 years old and has lost none of its charm.
 Gorgeous language, redemptive character growth, laugh-out-loud humor, and moments that bring you to tears.
 A true classic.